Best Diet for Bearded Dragon

 Bearded Dragon Nutritional Profile

 The Bearded Dragon has specific dietary requirements shaped by its 75-120 gallon (4x2x2 feet) build and friendly temperament.
 With a typical lifespan of 10-15 years, long-term nutritional planning is essential to maximize quality of life.
 Bearded Dragon reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Bearded Dragon to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Bearded Dragon to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Bearded Dragon